-Dogs are always getting into mischief, and they will often eat things they shouldn’t!
+Dogs are always getting into mischief and often eat things they shouldn’t.
 Puppies, in particular, will chew anything they can get hold of as they explore.
-Because dogs like to mouth things to explore their world, it’s quite common for dogs to lick, or ingest things that they shouldn’t.
+Because dogs like to mouth things to explore their world, it’s common for dogs to lick or ingest things that they shouldn’t.

 Cardboard is one such thing some dogs simply can’t resist chewing on.
 Like other paper products, cardboard has a soft but chewy consistency, and this can leave some inquisitive pups more likely to taste and chew it.
 This is especially true if something tasty was on the cardboard before that your dog gets a sniff of.

 But what happens if your dog actually swallows cardboard?
 Can dogs eat cardboard?
 You are probably wondering if it will cause him any damage and what you should do about it.
 Read on to find out your next steps with your canine companion.

 Is Cardboard Toxic To Dogs?